Best Turntables Under $500 2026: Rega vs Pro-Ject vs Audio-Technica

 The AT-LP120X descends from the Technics SL-1200, the turntable that defined DJ culture.
 Direct-drive motor for instant start and unwavering speed stability.
 Pitch control.
 Removable headshell so you can swap cartridges as your tastes develop.

-The built-in preamp has a bypass switch — start with the internal, then add an external when you want better sound.
+The built-in preamp has a bypass switch.
+Start with the internal, then add an external when you want better sound.
 The USB output lets you digitize vinyl to your computer.
 It's a turntable designed to grow with you.

 Search any vinyl subreddit for "still using my LP120" and you'll find people on year ten, year fifteen.
 The direct-drive motor has no belts to replace.
 The construction is tank-like.
 Audio-Technica has massive US distribution, so parts and support are never an issue.